ugoproto/ugodoc/docs/Introduction to SQL JOINs.md

 ## Using the code

-Seven different ways you can return data from two relational tables; excluding cross Joins and self referencing Joins:
+Seven different ways you can return data from two relational tables; excluding cross joins and self referencing joins:

-1. INNER JOIN
+1. `INNER JOIN`
-2. LEFT JOIN
+2. `LEFT JOIN`
-3. RIGHT JOIN
+3. `RIGHT JOIN`
-4. OUTER JOIN
+4. `OUTER JOIN`
-5. LEFT JOIN EXCLUDING INNER JOIN
+5. `LEFT JOIN` excluding `INNER JOIN`
-6. RIGHT JOIN EXCLUDING INNER JOIN
+6. `RIGHT JOIN` excluding `INNER JOIN`
-7. OUTER JOIN EXCLUDING INNER JOIN
+7. `OUTER JOIN` excluding `INNER JOIN`

 ![Joins](img/introduction_to_sql_joins/Visual_SQL_JOINS_V2.png)

-For the sake of this article, 5, 6, and 7 are LEFT EXCLUDING JOIN, RIGHT EXCLUDING JOIN, and OUTER EXCLUDING JOIN, respectively.
-Some may argue that 5, 6, and 7 are not really joining the two tables, but for simplicity, let's refer to these as Joins because you use a SQL Join in each of these queries (but exclude some records with a WHERE clause).
+For the sake of this article, 5, 6, and 7 are `LEFT EXCLUDING JOIN`, `RIGHT` Excluding `JOIN`, and `OUTER` Excluding `JOIN`, respectively.
+Some may argue that 5, 6, and 7 are not really joining the two tables, but for simplicity, let's refer to these as joins because you use a SQL join in each of these queries (but exclude some records with a `WHERE` clause).

-## Inner JOIN
+## `INNER JOIN`

 ![Joins](img/introduction_to_sql_joins/INNER_JOIN.png)

-This is the simplest, most understood Join and is the most common.
-This query will return all of the records in the left table (table A) that have a matching record in the right table (table B).
-This Join is written as follows:
+This is the simplest, most understood join and is the most common.
+This query will return all of the records in the left table (`Table_A`) that have a matching record in the right table (`Table_B`).
+This join is written as follows:

 ```sql
 SELECT <select_list>